MariaDB Vs SQLite

 MariaDB Vs SQLite Performance

 MariaDB and SQLite are the two most popular Relational Database Systems.
-Choosing between them becomes very important.
-The decision depends on various factors like performance, speed, and security.
+Choosing between them is very important.
+The decision depends on various factors, such as performance, speed, and security.

-Here, the performance of MariaDB and SQLite are analyzed to check which platform is better.
-Different SELECTINSERT and DELETE queries were executed on both the Database Management System on the Windows system and their execution time was recorded.
+Here, the performance of MariaDB and SQLite is analyzed to determine which platform is better.
+Different SELECTINSERT, and DELETE queries were executed on both the Database Management System and the Windows system, and their execution time was recorded.

 QueriesMariaDBSQLite